How can I help?

 2. Roles and responsibilities

-The Board of Governors has designated the Audit Committee as the body which will oversee the proper conduct of investigations of whistleblowing disclosures and ensure that the provisions of the Policy are properly applied.
+The Board of Governors has designated the Audit & Risk Committee to oversee the proper handling of whistleblowing disclosures and to ensure that the provisions of the Policy are appropriately applied.

-The Audit Committee has appointed the Registrar & Secretary as the Designated Officer who will act as a single point of contact for staff to go to if they wish to raise concerns.
-The Designated Officer will consider complaints made and is responsible for invoking the Policy where deemed appropriate, and overseeing any procedures and decisions taken under the Whistleblowing Policy, though they may consult relevant senior colleagues in reaching a conclusion.
-The Designated Officer will keep the member of staff raising the concern informed about the investigation and its outcome.
+The Registrar & Secretary, as the Designated Officer, is the point of contact for staff to go to if they wish to raise concerns.
+The Designated Officer oversees procedures and decisions taken under the Whistleblowing Policy and may consult relevant senior colleagues as appropriate.

 3. Independent support and advice